arlenf27/timestamp-scaler/README.md

 This program requires no dependencies other than a C compiler and library that is compliant with any ISO C standard (ANSI/C89/C90, C99, C11, C17, C23, etc.).
 It is only dependent on the ANSI/C89/C90 versions of standard C libraries such as limits.h, time.h, math.h, float.h, etc.

 ## Usage
 To compile, any ISO-compliant C compiler should work without any errors or warnings.
-For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler.exe timestamp_scaler.c` will work.
+For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler.exe timestamp_scaler.c -lm` will work.

 ## Input Format
 - The input file must be a CSV file with ***no header***.